 Structural warranty or Professional Consultant’s Certificate?

-When you build your own home (or have a builder construct one for you), you may be considering two options to protect your investment and provide peace of mind: a structural warranty or a professional consultant’s certificate, also known as an architect’s certificate.
+When you build your own home (or have a builder construct one for you), you may be considering two options to protect your investment and provide peace of mind: a structural warranty or a professional consultant’s certificate.

 But the two are very different, and not fully understanding this at the outset could leave you with an unpleasant surprise later on.
 So let’s look at these two types of protection.